jodur/ESPEASY_Plugin_ITHO/README.md

 - Boot pins D3(GPIO0) and D4 (GPIO2)
 - Pin with no interrupt support: D0 (GPIO16)

-List of commands:
+## List of commands:

 1111 to join ESP8266 with Itho ventilation unit

 9999 to leaveESP8266 with Itho ventilation unit

-0 to set Itho ventilation unit to standby
+0 - set Itho ventilation unit to standby

 1 - set Itho ventilation unit to low speed